pinkeshbadjatiya/trust-inference-API/README.md

 - **DATASETS** : data.mat: Advagato trust dataset
 - To train on a custom dataset, replace data.mat in the 'data' folder in 'aeTrust' with your own dataset formatted in MATLAB compatible format - '.mat'.

+### mTrust
+- **USAGE**: `python api.py mTrust`
+- **DATASETS**: It requires 2 files,
+  - **trust.mat**: It contains the dictionary with key as "trust" while the value represents a 2-d array with each row of the format `[i, j]` representing, user i trusts user j.
+  - **rating_with_timestamp.mat**: It contains a dictionary with key as "rating_with_timestamp" while the value represents a 2-d array with each row of the format `[1, 2, 3, 4, 5, 6]` representing, user 1 gives a rating of 4 to the product 2 from the category 3.
+The helpfulness of this rating is 5 in the time stamp 6.
+  - The dataset used is Epinions dataset which was released in the month of May, 2011.
+[1]

 ## References
 (Add all the links to the papers)